AceLikesGhosts/ytm-rpc/README.md

 ### Vencord Plugin Installation

-At this moment, [Vencord](https://vencord.dev) is not supported due to the restrictive license on their plugin template, which contains their build tools.
+At this moment, [Vencord](https://vencord.dev) is not supported due to them not supporting external plugins; as this is a very niche thing, getting the plugin merged into the normal Vencord selection of plugins would be near impossible.

 ## Usage